carlessanagustin/backup2gcs/README.md

-# Local compress folder and upload to Google Cloud Storage bucket
+# Compress and send to Google Cloud Storage

 Simple Ansible playbook to compress a folder into a tar.gz file and upload it to a Google Cloud Storage bucket.